 Midan al-Tahrir, Downtown Cairo

 Since I’ve only visited Cairo for a few days (I live in Dahab by the Red Sea) and am therefore not an expert, my lovely assistant Nadia helped with this article as she’s lived in Cairo for almost three years now.

-PIN the “Top 5 Places You Must See In Cairo” for later:
+PIN “Top 5 Places To Visit In Cairo” for later: